-For many people the economic impacts of current pandemic can cause more fear than its health effects, Accenture states.
-Reduction in income, changes in everyday routines and financial problems can all lead to a rise in conscious consumption, especially as many expect the effects of pandemic to be long-lasting.
-This conclusion came from McKinsey – they have fielded consumer surveys across 45 countries since mid-March in order to understand the impact of Covid-19 on consumer sentiment and stated behavior.
+For many people, the economic impacts of current pandemic can cause more fear than the health effects, Accenture states.
+Reduction in income, changes in everyday routines and financial problems can all lead to a rise in conscious consumption, especially as many expect the effects of the pandemic to be long-lasting.
+This conclusion came from McKinsey – which has fielded consumer surveys across 45 countries since mid-March in order to understand the impact of Covid-19 on consumer sentiment and stated behavior.

 Recovery after crisis